-Table 2 Characteristics displayed by baculovirus infected insect cells under an inverted phase microscope (250-400X magnification)
+Table 3Characteristics displayed by baculovirus infected insect cells under aninverted phase microscope (250-400X magnification)

-Signs of infection Phenotype Description Early (first 24 hours) Increased cell diameter A 25-50% increase in cell diameter can be seen.
-Increased size of cell nuclei Nuclei can appear to "fill" the cells.
-Late (24-72 hours) Cessation of cell growth Cells appear to stop growing when compared to a cellonly control.
+Signs of infection Phenotype Description Increased cell diameter A 25-50% increase in cell diameter can be seen.
+Early (IIrst 24 hours) Increased size of cell nuclei Nuclei can appear to "fill" the cells.
+Late (24-72 hours) Cessation of cell growth Cells appear to stop growing when compared to a cell- only control.
 Granular appearance Signs of virus budding such as vesicular appearance to cells.
 Detachment Cells release from the plate or flask.
 Very Late (>72 hours) Cell lysis Cells appear lysed, and show signs of clearing in the monolayer.

-Prepare the P0 virus stock
+Prepare the P0 virus stock 1.
+When the transfected cells show signs of late stage infection (~72-96 hours posttransfection), transfer the medium containing the virus from each well (~2 mL) to sterile 15-mL snap-cap tubes.

-- 1. When the transfected cells show signs of late stage infection (~72-96 hours posttransfection), transfer the medium containing the virus from each well (~2 mL) to sterile 15-mL snap-cap tubes. - 2.
-Centrifuge the tubes at $500 \times g$ for 5 minutes to remove cells and large debris. - 3.
+- 2. Centrifuge the tubes at $500 \times g$ for 5 minutes to remove cells and large debris. - 3.
 Transfer this clarified supernatant to fresh 15-mL snap-cap tubes.
 Store this P0 virus stock at 4°C, protected from light.
-See "Store the virus stocks" on page 28 (below).
+See "Store the virus stocks" on page 29 (below).

-Note: To concentrate the virus stock and obtain a higher titer, filter the virus supernatant through a $0.2~\mu m$, low protein binding filter after the low-speed centrifugation step.
+Note: To concentrate the virus stock and obtain a higher titer, filter the virus supernatant through a 0.2 μ m, low protein binding filter after the low-speed centrifugation step.